 - Ghost Brokers and the use of Social Media adverts

 Data Vishing/Claims Farming

 LV= and the wider industry have continued to see a rise in data vishing attempts and claims farming operations.
-Following the recent Royal Accent of the Civil Liability Act we foresee a continued rise in this activity in 2020 as fraudsters look to make hay while the sun shines.
+Following the recent Royal Accent of the Civil Liability Act we foresee a continued rise in this activity as fraudsters look to make hay while the sun shines.

 LV= has been at the forefront of investigations into this type of activity, not only winning industry recognition for the implementation of a data vishing intelligence tool, but we have also been actively involved in investigations with the Solicitors Regulation Authority (SRA), The Information Commissioners Office (ICO) Criminal Investigation Team, The Insurance Fraud Enforcement Department (IFED) and the Insurance Fraud Bureau (IFB) to disrupt and prevent this activity.

 This year we are encouraging all of our brokers to be extra vigilant for attempts from data vishers who are looking to obtain client and claim details.